FabienArcellier/spike-orm-python-typescript/README.md

 I have used `sqlacodegen` to build [entities](sportsdb_backend_python/sportsdb_backend/entities.py) from the database.
 The result is ok, but I think the automapper approach is more interesting.

-## step 4 : Implement ORM stack with
+## step 4 : Implement ORM stack with Prisma and Apollo Server